udzura/slides/rubykaigi2025/script.md

 including bitshift instructions, as I somewhat expected.
 After fixing all of those failures, I was able to get the grayscale example program to run successfully to completion.

 It's working correctly, right?
-Looks like the examples.
+Looks like the expected examples.

 This gave me the momentum to run something even more practical:
 Ruby dot Wasm.